Parallel Painting

 Walk into any high-end kitchen showroom — KraftMaid, Medallion, Crystal Cabinet Works — and run your hand across the doors.
 That silky, glass-smooth surface that feels nothing like a painted wall?
 That is a catalyzed finish.
 Factory cabinet manufacturers have used 2K polyurethane (and its chemical cousins, catalyzed conversion varnishes) for decades because nothing else delivers the same combination of hardness, smoothness, and longevity.

-These factories invest in spray booths, automated finishing lines, and controlled curing environments specifically because catalyzed coatings require them.
+These factories invest in controlled finishing rooms, automated finishing lines, and controlled curing environments specifically because catalyzed coatings require them.
 You cannot brush on 2K polyurethane.
 You cannot roll it.
 It must be atomized through professional spray equipment and applied in thin, even coats in a clean environment.
 The finish demands precision — and rewards it with results that no other coating can match.

 If 2K polyurethane is so superior, why isn't every painter using it?
 Three reasons: